 Each of the extremes along the spectrum has its own short- and long-term issues, and neither has proven successful.

-Components of a Practical Approach
+Components of a practical approach

-World Wide Technology (WWT) takes a practical approach to EA that lies between these two extremes and provides a cohesive long-term vision without sacrificing short-term wins.
+WWT takes a practical approach to EA that lies between these two extremes and provides a cohesive long-term vision without sacrificing short-term wins.

 Our approach customizes a governance methodology that embraces rigor and discipline without slowing things down to a point that impedes progress.
 It also emphasizes collaboration from the start, which helps garner buy-in across the organization up and down the chain of management.